Developing with Squonk2 (locally)

 export KUBECONFIG=~/.kube/config

 You can use one environment to run all the deployment playbooks.
 The one in the Ansible Infrastructure repository is the best to start with.
 It’s managed by poetry.
-From the root of the Ansible Infrastructure clone: -
+From the root of the Ansible Infrastructure clone enter the environment using poetry’s shell: -

 poetry shell